frederic-perez/AmE-dictionary/data/idioms.md

 __blue pill__
 __bode well for (someone or something)__ To seem indicative of a favorable outcome.
 This phrase is often used in the negative to suggest the opposite. _Sunny weather bodes well for our flight leaving on time._
 __bog down__ :dart: __1__ To slow down or burden someone or something.
 (A bog is an area of wet, muddy ground that it is difficult to walk through.) _We were hoping to open the restaurant by the holidays, but we’ve gotten bogged down with regulations and permits._ __2__ Stuck; prevented from making progress. _The students became bogged down with the algebra problems._
+__boggle the/(one’s) mind__ To thoroughly overwhelm, confuse, or surprise one. _The show of support from everyone just boggled my mind._
 __boil (something) down to (something)__ To reduce or simplify (something) to the most basic, essential, or fundamental element(s).
 __boil down__
 __boiling frog__